cortexproject/cortex/docs/configuration/config-file-reference.md

   [ignore_deletion_mark_delay: <duration> | default = 6h]

   bucket_index:
-    # True to enable querier to discover blocks in the storage via bucket index
+    # True to enable querier and store-gateway to discover blocks in the storage
-    # instead of bucket scanning.
+    # via bucket index instead of bucket scanning.
     # CLI flag: -blocks-storage.bucket-store.bucket-index.enabled
     [enabled: <boolean> | default = false]

     # How frequently a cached bucket index should be refreshed.
+This option is
+    # used only by querier.
     # CLI flag: -blocks-storage.bucket-store.bucket-index.update-on-stale-interval
     [update_on_stale_interval: <duration> | default = 15m]

     # How frequently a bucket index, which previously failed to load, should be
     # tried to load again.
+This option is used only by querier.
     # CLI flag: -blocks-storage.bucket-store.bucket-index.update-on-error-interval
     [update_on_error_interval: <duration> | default = 1m]

     # How long a unused bucket index should be cached.
 Once this timeout
     # expires, the unused bucket index is removed from the in-memory cache.
+This
+    # option is used only by querier.
     # CLI flag: -blocks-storage.bucket-store.bucket-index.idle-timeout
     [idle_timeout: <duration> | default = 1h]